Americano vs Black Coffee | (know the Differences!)

 How’s Black Coffee Made?

-The French press, pour-over, and Percolators are other methods that are popular.
+The French press and Percolators are other methods that are popular.

 French press coffee is made by adding coarsely ground coffee and hot water to a glass or metal carafe, and allowing the mixture to steep for a few minutes.
 After steeping, the plunger is pressed, which separates the coffee grounds resulting in a full-bodied cup of coffee